By Rameen Tahir, Valérie Balvert and Candela Iglesias Chiesa

 You can find their guidance for AARs here.

-If your organization or team is looking to evaluate a public health or global health intervention or project, and you’d like to discuss if an AAR or other methods could be the way to do it, we’d be happy to help.
+If your organisation or team is looking to evaluate a public health or global health intervention or project, and you’d like to discuss if an AAR or other methods could be the way to do it, we’d be happy to help.
 Email us at firstname.lastname@example.org or comment below and we can set up a call!

 Link for image and WHO AAR video : https://youtu.be/l61dcs45HDI